 If you wish to eliminate weight further, you can store the tablets separately in two different snack-size ziplock bags, which cuts down on the weight of the jars.
 Or you can carry step one, cutting the weight in half.
 Given how lightweight and packable they are, they are a great emergency option if you want to bring along a back-up system.
 We've also used them for trail running in case we drink more water than anticipated and need an emergency fill-up.

 Set-up is easy.
 Get two tablets per liter out of the jar and drop them into the vessel that needs treatment.
 You will need first to collect your water, so select a storage vessel that can access both small and large water sources.
 If your water source is silty or full or sediment, be sure to either filter through a piece of fabric before or after treatment.

 This part is easy.
 Wait thirty minutes.
 After that time, add in two neutralizing tabs per 1-L of water.
 These part two tablets eliminate Iodine, so it's important that you wait for the full 30-min before adding them.
 If you do this too soon, the Iodine may not kill all the water-borne pathogens that could exist in your source, which can be dangerous.
 After 33-minutes, it's easy to drink.

-$11 doesn't look like much on the shelf.
-However, given that one jar only treats about 25L, it's not the best value product when it comes to chemical treatment.
-That works out to about $0.44 per liter filtered.
-MSR Aquatabs is about $0.16 per liter while the Aquamira Treatment drops are about $0.13 per liter — not the best-valued chemical treatment product, even though the price looks low.
+Given that one jar only treats about 25L, it's not the best value product when it comes to chemical treatment.
+That works out to about $0.44 per liter filtered, which isn't the best-valued chemical treatment product, even though the price looks low.